ReactiveHTML/rimmel/docs/index.md

 - Performance benchmarks (we know it's fast, but, let's see the numbers!)
 - SSR, Server Components, Full-Stack Components, Transferable Promises, Transferable Observables
 - Scheduler support for real-time apps (trading front-ends, ad-tech, gaming, ...)
-- Support text node and HTML comment sinks
+- Support for text nodes and HTML comment sinks
-- EventEmitter support?
+- Non-Observable streams support?
+(EventEmitters, Callbags, Callforwards)
 - Separate memory-optimised and speed-optimised sinks
 - Convenience vs Performance sinks
 - Compiled Templates (because it's never fast and light enough, right?)
 - JSX/ESX support?
-- Plugin support
+- Plugin support — Making Rimmel modular
 - Sink pipelines (just like you have rendering pipelines in computer graphics)
 - RML Security (leverage sink pipelines to weed out XSS and other dirt)
 - i18n (leverage sink pipelines to make localisation trivial)
+- Native Observables — exciting challenges for the upcoming standard

 # Building, testing and hacking ⛏️
 To work with Rimmel locally, check it out then either with bun or other runtimes: